carlett-badenhorst-9ZOeCP6GHp4-unsplash 1

 Dataclima is an interactive digital platform that provides access to modeled and observed climate indicators for the Portugal mainland and island regions.
 The modeled climate indicators are made available since 1981, for the various territorial units and aims to support the most relevant activity sectors.

-January 2026 was classified as very wet and warm.
+March 2026 in Mainland Portugal was classified as warm and dry.

 View the modeled historical data